Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Password file used to decrypt the keystore.
+The password file used to decrypt the keystore.

 ### `validators-external-signer-public-keys`